 Unlike many of its neighbors, Thailand was never colonized and has not experienced war within its borders in over 50 years.
 Tourists and foreign investors have been drawn to the country’s lush forests, farmland and beaches.
-But Thailand’s global reputation as a stable, gorgeous and hospitable vacation spot belies the harsh reality of ongoing human rights violations against many of the country’s residents, as well as the political instability that persists in the country.
+But Thailand’s global reputation as a stable, gorgeous and hospitable vacation spot belies the reality of ongoing difficulties for many of the country’s residents.

 AJWS is committed to helping Thailand’s oppressed people advocate for human rights.
 Our grantees are:

-- Educating communities about Thailand’s land laws so they can advocate for their rights and protect the natural resources they depend on
+- Educating communities so they can advocate for their rights and protect the natural resources they depend on

 - Reducing stigma and discrimination against LGBTQI+ people and advocating for Thai society to recognize and respect LGBTQI+ rights